About SAW

 A Space for Comics to Grow

 The Sequential Artists Workshop is a 501 (c)3 non-profit grassroots comics school and creative community.
-We teach people how to tell stories and make comics in Gainesville, Florida, USA… and around the world via our online courses and resources.
+We teach people how to tell visual stories and make comics in Gainesville, Florida, USA… and around the world via our online courses and resources.

-At SAW we help budding cartoonists discover their own path in visual storytelling.
-Students learn core comics techniques like storytelling, character creation, panel design, storyboarding, inking and lettering.
+At SAW, we help budding cartoonists discover their own path in visual storytelling.
+Students learn core comics techniques like storytelling, character creation, panel design, storyboarding, inking, and lettering.

 SAW brings celebrated cartoonists from around the world to Gainesville to lecture, teach workshops, and exhibit their work.